daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 Usually the Market is moving from a Spring H to Fall L.

 In Spring (Apr to May) there is transition, which is sending the Market lower and going dow into the late Summer into Sep or Oct and as late as the first week of Nov.
-Usually turning point will be in between last week of Aug and the second week of Oct, and it's usually the low of the year...
+Usually turning point will be in between the last week of Aug and the second week of Oct, and it's usually the low of the year...

 Or, what happens if we are in very strong bull market conditions?